 |

 Enriched by picturesque hills all along its arched shape, its colour changing in Kalidoscopic glory with passing clouds and the moving Sun, its body rolling in languid abandon, excited by the gentle breeze wafted from the Bay of Bengal.
 It is said that any visit to Puri remains incomplete without a visit to Chilika Lake.
 Chilika provides an opportunity to visit nature and natural beauties through its vast coverage of bluish water, small green mountains and islands in it and the clean bluish sky with floating clouds.
+Hundreds of boats sail out daily on the lake's blue expanse in search of fish, prawn and crabs.
+This sight providing an insight into the pageant of rural India at its colourful best.
 That is why Chilika has attracted many poets, nature lovers, bird watchers and even the general public and tourists every year.

 Tourists can get more informations and also find the visitor rules about Chilika at the information banners provided by CDA (Chilika Development Authority) near chilika lake.
 Please find some of those banners below.